Best Price Promise

 Domestic Travel Within Germany:

-• Passport: For domestic travel on DB trains in Germany, no passport is needed.
-However, it's recommended to carry a valid ID, like a national ID card or driving licence, especially if your ticket requires identification.
+• Passport: Travelling within Germany on DB trains doesn't require a passport.
+However, it's advisable to carry a valid ID, like a national ID card or driving licence, particularly if identification is required for your ticket.

-• Visa: With legal residency in Germany, you can travel domestically on DB trains without a visa.
+• Visa: Having legal residency in Germany allows you to travel on DB trains within the country without a visa.

 International Travel:

-• Passport: When using DB trains for international travel, such as trips to neighbouring countries, you will need a valid passport or other acceptable travel documents.
+• Passport: For international journeys on DB trains, including trips to neighbouring countries, a valid passport or other acceptable travel documents are required.

 • Visa: